 SECTION 13 - Honorary Life Membership.
-Honorary Life membership will be conferred on each president upon conclusion of his or her term of office.
+Honorary Life membership will be conferred on each president upon conclusion of their term of office.
 Such honorary life membership shall not exempt the holder from assessments levied by this association.
-Such members shall have all privileges of regular membership until such time that they become eligible for regular life membership.
+Such members shall have all privileges of Regular membership until such time that they become eligible for regular life membership.